Waste Reduction & Recycling

 Use of electronic documents can drastically reduce the amount of copy paper used in the office.
 Making electronic forms, like PDFs, is easily done with most word processor and spreadsheet software programs.
 Tutorials for creating these types of forms can be found here.

 Composting is the natural breakdown of organic materials, such as leaves, grass, and plant based food scraps, by microorganisms that yields a fertile soil amendment.
 Used for gardening and in agriculture as a soil additive, compost can replace commercial fertilizers and prevent ozone damaging methane gases from being released when food waste goes to a traditional landfill.
-No program currently exists in Chattanooga to pickup compostable material but many large corporations are ready and willing to compost if that service was available to them.
-Fill in your companies information below to sign the petition to bring composting to town.
-You will be kept in the loop with composting service updates.

 Replace Paper Towels